dagl1/MSP_p3_2026_hormone_cytokine_task_creation/README.md

 is linked to some disease, which we also see in patient 2".

 Your work will enable this analysis by providing the involved enzymes in these processes!
-The tasks that we make at the end
+The tasks that we make at the end will be read by my algorithm to automatically quantifiy different samples' activity for each task!

 ## Project requirements